-At December 31, 2021 the Group maintains EUR 594 million in external financing resources, of which EUR 65 million correspond to promissory notes issued in the Alternative Fixed Income Market (MARF) and whose maturities will take place in the short term.
+As of December 31, 2022 the Group maintains EUR 702 million in external financing available resources, of which EUR 42 million correspond to promissory notes issued in the Alternative Fixed Income Market (MARF) whose maturities will take place in the short term.

 Vidrala bases its financial liquidity management strategy on prudence, flexibility, cost efficiency and the appropriate duration long-term structure.
-For this reason, in order to maintain a solid financing position capable of assuming the repayment of the maturities of the currently arranged debt, as well as the impact of any unforeseen or change of context in the markets, the Group has -as of December 31, 2021- EUR 497 million in immediately available, undrawn credit, of which excluding the outstanding nominal amount on commercial paper would result in an amount of EUR 432 million.
-This amount includes EUR 161 million in Group's cash and cash equivalents.
+For this reason, in order to maintain a solid financing position capable of assuming the repayment of the maturities of the currently arranged debt, the impact of any unforeseen or change of context in the markets, and maintain an adequate structure to face strategic operations that could require payments agility, the Group has -as of December 31, 2022- EUR 378 million in immediately available, undrawn credit, on top of EUR 154 million in cash and cash equivalents.